bitfocus/companion-satellite/README.md

 You can right click the tray icon to:

 - Set the ip address of the companion instance to connect to
-- Force a manual scan for devices.
-This is done automatically when a new device is detected, but it can sometimes miss some
+- Force a manual scan for surfaces.
+This is done automatically when a new surface is detected, but it can sometimes miss some

 To manually build the latest version for your machine: